overblog/GraphQLBundle/docs/validation/index.md

                 validation:
                     - Range: { min: 1900, max: 2019 }
 ```
-The configuration above ensures, that:
+The configuration above checks, that:
 - **username**
     - has length between 6 and 32
 - **password**